j-ramus/OSU_notes/ECE322/diodes.md

 ### Applications of diodes

-- voltage rectification; AC to DC
+- Voltage rectification; AC to DC
-- voltage clamping; Limits voltage spikes or ESD pulses
+- Voltage clamping; Limits voltage spikes or ESD pulses
 - DC restoration; Shifting DC square wave "up" so that minimum voltage is 0v

 ---